- > About Us

 |Support for Providing Nursing Care||

 Daiichi Sankyo is creating an environment that enables employees to continue working with peace of mind even as they provide nursing care to family members without fear of having to leave their jobs.
-As one facet of these efforts, we hold seminars at operating sites through which interested employees can learn basic knowledge pertaining to nursing care and obtain information on the Company’s support and other systems.
+As one facet of these efforts, we hold seminars at operating sites through which interested employees can learn basic knowledge pertaining to nursing care and obtain information on the Company's support.
+We also hold individual consulting sessions managed by external experts at operating sites for employees who need to provide nursing care and those who have concerns on nursing care in the future.

 Extended Nursing Care Leave